wooder-whj/eshop/README.md

 #   Introduce

-​	Eshop is an online saling mall system, a microservice based distributed one deployed on kubernetes cluster installed by RKE managed by rancher.
+​	Eshop is an online sale mall system, a microservice based distributed one deployed on kubernetes cluster installed by RKE managed by rancher.

-​	As to business is concerted, Eshop can be brokendown into four microservices: admin, security, ums(user management microservice), pms(product management microservice), sms(sale management microservice), and oms(order management microservice).
+As to business is concerted, Eshop can be brokendown into four microservices: admin, security, ums(user management microservice), pms(product management microservice), sms(sale management microservice), and oms(order management microservice).

-​	As to techniques are concerted, Eshop is composed of the frontline and backend independently, the frontline is developed by Vue build by node.js using ElementUI runing in Nginx, while the backend is splited into mutiple mircroservices which are developed by Springboot communicated by Dubbo rpc.
+As to techniques are concerted, Eshop is composed of the frontline and backend independently, the frontline is developed by Vue build by node.js using ElementUI running in Nginx, while the backend is split into multiple microservices which are developed by Springboot communicated by Dubbo rpc.

 # Pre-requisite